Trần Ngọc Châu: In the army of Bảo Đại

 Yet his new situation "between the lines of war" was precarious; it could prove to be fatal if he was captured by either the French or the Việt Minh.
 Soon Châu, unarmed, wearing khakis and a Việt Minh fatigue cap, carefully approached Hội An provincial headquarters in French-controlled Vietnam and cried, "I'm a Việt Minh officer and I want to talk".
 He was interrogated by civil administrators, Sûreté, and the military, both French nationals and Vietnamese.
 Later Châu shared his traditional nationalism with an elder Vietnamese leader, Governor Phan Van Giao, whose strategy was to outlast the French and then reconcile with the Việt Minh.
 At a café he recognized the young waitress as a former, or current, Việt Minh.
 Châu's Buddhist father, Tran Dao Te, suggested he seek religious guidance through prayer and meditation to aid him in his decision making.
 Two brothers, and a sister with her husband remained Việt Minh; yet Châu came to confirm his traditional nationalism, and his career as a soldier.

-In 1950, Châu entered a military academy at Dalat (north of Saigon) established by the French to train officers for the Vietnamese National Army, nominally under the emperor Bảo Đại.
+In 1950, Châu entered the Dalat military academy established by the French to train officers for the Vietnamese National Army, nominally under the emperor Bảo Đại.
 By then the US, Britain, and Thailand recognized Vietnam's 'independence'.
 Graduating as a lieutenant he was assigned to teach at the academy.
 Châu then married Bich Nhan whom he had met in Huế.
 The couple shared a villa and became friends with another young army couple, Nguyễn Văn Thiệu and his wife.
-Thiệu also had served in the Việt Minh, during 1945–46, before crossing over to the other side.
+Thiệu also had served in the Việt Minh, during 1945–46, before crossing over to the State of Vietnam.
 In 1953 Châu traveled to Hanoi (Vietnam being not yet divided) for advanced military study.
 On his next assignment near Hội An his battalion was surprised by a Việt Minh ambush.
 His unit's survival was in doubt.
 For his conduct in battle Châu was awarded the highest medal.
 He was also promoted to captain.
 Following French defeat in 1954, full independence, and partition of Vietnam into north and south, Châu served in the military of the southern government, the Army of the Republic of Vietnam (ARVN).

-Division of the country resulted in massive population shifts, with most Việt Minh soldiers and cadre (90,000) heading north, and some Buddhists (300,000) and many Catholics (800,000) heading south.
+Division of the country resulted in massive population shifts, with most Việt Minh soldiers and cadre (90,000) heading North.
+Among about one million people who moved South, the majority were Catholics, and nearly 300,000 were Buddhists.
 The Việt Minh remnant and 'stay behinds' in the south used "armed propanganda" to recruit new followers.
-Eventually they formed the National Liberation Front (NLF), which soon came to be "known as the Viet Cong by its enemies" (and by the press corps and politicians of America).
+Eventually they formed the National Liberation Front (NLF), which soon came to be known as the Viet Cong (VC).
 It fought against the Republic of Vietnam (capital: Saigon), in a continuation of its national struggle for communist revolution and control.
 By 1960 use of armed violence became the practical policy of the communist party that dominated the NLF, both supported by the Democratic Republic of Vietnam in Hanoi.